-Real Estate licenses and permits expire April 30 of even years (2018, 2020).
+Real Estate licenses and permits expire April 30 of even years (2020, 2022, etc.).
 This includes Broker, Associate Broker and Salesperson licenses, whether in active or inactive status, and all office permits.

-The Broker of Record is responsible for completing the renewal application for Main and Branch Office permits.
-Offices are not permitted to change their mailing addresses online.
-Notify the Commission office of any mailing address change well in advance of the renewal to ensure that the renewal notice will reach the office.
-If the address change is due to a relocation, an Application for Real Estate Office is required.
+The Broker of Record is responsible for completing the renewal applications for Main and Branch Office permits.
+Notify the Commission office of any mailing address change well in advance of the renewal.
+If the address change is due to a relocation, you must submit a new application in DELPROS.

-If you do not complete renewal before the expiration date, the license or permit will expire.
+If you do not renew your license before the expiration date, your license will expire.
 It is illegal to practice in Delaware while your Broker, Associate Broker or Salesperson license is expired.
 It is also illegal to operate a Main or Branch Office while its permit is expired.

-You may file a late renewal application up to 60 days after the expiration date.
+You may file a late renewal application up to 60 days after the expiration date in DELPROS.
 You must pay a late fee in addition to the renewal fee.
 Even though you can file a late renewal application, it is illegal to practice until the license is actually renewed.
-Also, it is illegal to operate an office until the permit is actually renewed.
 The late period is not a “grace period.”

-If you fail to renew by the end of the 60-day period, the license/permit will terminate.
-To resume practicing in Delaware after termination, you must apply for reinstatement of licensure.
-To resume operating an office after termination, you must reapply for a permit.
+If you fail to renew by the end of the 60-day late renewal period, the license/permit will no longer be renewable.
+To resume practicing in Delaware, you must apply for reinstatement of licensure in DELPROS.
+To resume operating an office after the late renewal period, you must reapply for a permit.